Sales Analysis: why it is important

 In fact, you can then use this data to make informed decisions about how to improve sales performance, as well as pinpoint any areas that may need additional focus or resources.

-Finally, this deeper understanding of the sales process can help you to create strategies and tactics that are tailored to the specific needs of the organization and its target market.
+Finally, analysis of the sales process can help you to create strategies and tactics that are tailored to the specific needs of the organization and its target market.

 It could be because you’ve assigned too many deals to your salespeople and aren’t able to handle them all, or you have a salesperson who is working a lot of good leads but can’t convert them to sales.